HaoEmmanuelWu/HaoEmmanuelWu.github.io/_pages/about.md

 # 🔥 News
+- *2026.06*: &nbsp;🎉🎉 Our paper 📑 "TrapHunter: Exposing Covert Pathways in Trap Token Contracts" has been accepted to ISSTA2026.
 - *2026.04*: &nbsp;🎉🎉 Our paper 📑 "Tracing the Shadows: Automatic Tracking and Analysis of Crypto Money Laundering via Transaction Semantic Analysis" has been accepted to ISSTA2026.
 - *2025.06*: &nbsp;🚀🚀 Our paper 📑 "RPHunter: Unveiling Rug Pull Schemes in Crypto Token via Code-and-Transaction Fusion Analysis" is recently released.
 - *2025.06*: &nbsp;🎉🎉 I passed the qualification assessment, and will become a dual Ph.D at XJTU & PolyU from 2025.09.